gustavoguichard/giseledemenezes/wp-content/plugins/search-meter/readme.txt

 == Frequently Asked Questions ==

+= Why don't search terms with spaces work? =

+There is a [bug](http://core.trac.wordpress.org/ticket/13961) in the way WordPress handles spaces in pretty permalinks.
+The WordPress developers will fix this at some point.
+Until then, I have written a plugin called [Search Fixer](http://thunderguy.com/semicolon/2011/06/08/search-fixer-wordpress-plugin/) which should improve things.

 = Where can I find out more information? =

-The [Search Meter home page](http://www.thunderguy.com/semicolon/wordpress/search-meter-wordpress-plugin/) has more information and a form to submit comments and questions.
+The [Search Meter home page](http://thunderguy.com/semicolon/wordpress/search-meter-wordpress-plugin/) has more information and a form to submit comments and questions.

 == Screenshots ==

 1. The Search Meter administration interface, showing some of the reports available.

 == Changelog ==

+= 2.9.1 =
+* Ensure Search Meter can save searches even if other plugins trigger a query before the main WordPress loop.

+= 2.9 =
+* Add a Search Meter dashboard widget.
+* Add Search Meter settings link on the Plugins page for convenient configuration.
+* Many small improvements.

+= 2.8 =
+* Fix option for permission level, which was not being saved correctly.
+* Allow Search Meter to work with Multisite WordPress.
+* Add convenient links between Settings and Dashboard pages.
+* Clean up dashboard tabs and table layout.
+* Add Bitcoin donation address in case you're feeling generous.

 = 2.7.3 =
 * Remove another warning message.